Villa Kula Projects

 The walls were painted an obscure combination of aubergine and jade with striped feature walls.
 It was all over the place.
 The dark tones particularly on the ceiling, made the rooms feel like they were coming down on top of you.

 In the renovation world we are constantly told that kitchens and bathrooms sell houses, and in many cases, we agree this is true.

 In the instance of our Californian Bungalow project, we knew that whoever was in the market to buy this property would more than likely tear down the back section of the house and rebuild.

 This would entail maintaining the facade and bedrooms but moving the living and kitchen to a new location and opening up the back of the house to create an open concept.
 Spending a fortune on a new kitchen would lose us money in the end.

-The old leaking tiled roof had left severe water damage in the kitchen so Karl had to patch and gyprock the ceiling in several places then repaint.
+The leaking tiled roof had left severe water damage in the kitchen so Karl had to patch and Gyprock the ceiling in several places then repaint.

-The end result, was a pristine clean, light, and bright space that was a pleasure to cook in.
+The end result, was a pristine clean, light, and bright space that was a pleasure to cook and entertain in.

 Beyond the kitchen was probably the ugliest room in the whole house.
 It didn’t make a lot of sense.
-The miserable brown painted concrete floor and nasty (also brown) metal window frames with dented venetian blinds were very unappealing.
+The miserable brown painted concrete floor and nasty metal window frames with dented venetian blinds were very unappealing.
 The room had no identity or purpose.
-Beyond the blinds however was a lovely aspect
+Beyond the blinds however was a lovely aspect.

 The room instantly felt open, bright, and inviting and was the first impression when you walked through from the living room to the kitchen.